No. 16 Stanford holds off North Carolina 25-23 in Sun Bowl

 After taking over at their own 3, the Tar Heels drove 97 yards in 10 plays and 1:11.
 After competing passes of 44 and 27 yards, Trubisky capped the drive with the 2-yard scoring pass to Howard.

 Stanford then sacked Trubisky on the 2-point try, a rush led by Solomon Thomas forcing the quarterback to retreat before being taken down.
-Thomas was selected the game's MVP, and the Cardinal defense also got a big game from safety Dallas Lloyd.
+Thomas was selected the game's MVP.

+''It's an honor to go out on a win,'' said Solomon, a junior who also is considering entering the draft. ''I'm in no rush.
+I just want to enjoy this victory with my teammates.''

-Lloyd intercepted Trubisky's pass in the first half, then again early in the fourth quarter.
-He returned that one 19 yards for a touchdown to give Stanford a 22-17 lead.
-That stalled a North Carolina rally that saw it go from being down 13-7 at the half and 16-7 early in the third to taking a 17-16 lead.
-That came after a 37-yard field goal by Nick Weiler and a 5-yard TD run by Jordon Brown.
+Stanford safety Dallas Lloyd intercepted two of Trubisky's passes, returning the second 19 yards for a touchdown to give Stanford a 22-17 lead early in the fourth quarter.

 THE TAKEAWAY

 Stanford: The Cardinal faced a lot of problems Friday.
-Starting quarterback Kellery Chryst left with a knee injury in the second quarter, forcing backup Ryan Burns into the game.
+Starting quarterback Keller Chryst left with a knee injury in the second quarter, forcing backup Ryan Burns into the game.
 At that point, they were without their top two backfield weapons.
-The Cardinal also uncharacteristically shot themselves in the foot with penalties, including two crucial ones that forced it into field goal tries.
-They finished the game with 12 penalties for 85 yards, but still won.
-Stanford also had a touchdown overturned on review.
-Ukropina kicked four field goals to tie a Sun Bowl record and was named the game's Most Valuable Special Teams Player.
-The Cardinal adjusted the game plan a little without McCaffrey, coming out throwing on four of their first five plays against a North Carolina defense loaded up to stop the run.
+They finished the game with 12 penalties for 85 yards, but still won. ''We got a little sloppy,'' Shaw said.

 North Carolina: The Tar Heels hurt themselves in the first half with two turnovers, each of which led to a field goal, then added a killer in the third quarter when Lloyd intercepted Trubisky's pass and returned it for a TD.
 UNC couldn't overcome those mistakes.
-Defensively, however, North Carolina was solid in the first half, holding Stanford to a field goal after a turnover at their own 19 and forcing the Cardinal to kick four field goals despite being in the red zone three times.

 UP NEXT

-Stanford: Going into the Sun Bowl without McCaffrey, head coach David Shaw was asked if anything would change.
+Stanford: Going into the Sun Bowl without McCaffrey, Shaw was asked if anything would change.
 He said no. The same goes for the Cardinal going into next season.
 Their season opener is Sept.
 2 at Rice.

 North Carolina: The big question is whether or not Trubisky will return next year.
-If so, the Tar Heels will return all but three players on offense, but will miss receiver Ryan Switzer and two starters on the line.
-Their season opener is Sept.
+The Tar Heels' season opener is Sept.
 2 at home against California.

 ---